Novel effects of the $W$-boson mass shift in the 3-3-1 model: Conclusion

 \section{Conclusion}

+We have examined a variety of variants of the 3-3-1 model, characterized by a basic charge parameter $q$ and the behavior of $B-L$ symmetry through its residual matter parity~$P_M$.
+The 3-3-1 model generally has a standard vacuum structure, except for the 3-3-1 variant with right-handed neutrinos or with heavy charged leptons which can develop an abnormal vacuum structure, not protected by $P_M$.
+We have diagonalized the gauge spectra according to the two kinds of vacuum in detail.

+There are two kinds of constraints for this model, which are jointly considered and consistently updated:

-We have investigated the various contributions of the 3-3-1 model to the CDF $W$ mass anomaly, and we conclude that the $Z$--$Z'$ mixing due to the 3-3-1 breakdown by the normal VEVs $u,v,w$ and a non-degenerate physical Higgs doublet popularly existed in the model can explain this anomaly, separately.
+{\it New experiment}: We have investigated the various contributions of the 3-3-1 model to the CDF $W$-mass anomaly, and we conclude that the $Z$--$Z'$ mixing due to the 3-3-1 breakdown by the normal VEVs $u,v,w$ and a non-degenerate physical Higgs doublet popularly existed in the model can explain this anomaly, separately.
 Additionally, a scalar sextet that contains a $SU(2)_L$ Higgs triplet with $Y=0$ can also solve this puzzle.
+Furthermore, considering the special 3-3-1 versions with $q=0,\pm 1$, the viable regimes of $u,v,w$ have been derived, obeying the FCNC, collider, and relevant Landau-pole limits.
+For the case of the heavy non-degenerate Higgs doublet, its mass splitting should be at 98 GeV, whereas for the case of the scalar sextet, the tiny VEV should be about 4.5 GeV.

+{\it Existing bounds}: The running coupling and Landau pole limit imply a bound for $q$, i.e. $-2.08<q<1.08$.
+The minimal 3-3-1 model $(q=1)$ and the 3-3-1 model with $q=-2$ have a Landau pole at TeV scale, while the 3-3-1 model with right-handed neutrinos/neutral fermions $(q=0)$ and the 3-3-1 model with heavy charged leptons $(q=-1)$ possess a Landau pole beyond the Planck scale.
+The FCNCs set a constraint on $B-L$ violating parameters, such as $u'/u\sim w'/w\sim s/h\sim 10^{-2}$--$10^{-3}$, for the 3-3-1 model with right-handed neutrinos, while they imply a bound for the new physics scale $w>3.9$ TeV, valid for every 3-3-1 version.
+The LEPII gives a strong bound for the 3-3-1 model with $q=-2$, i.e. $w>5.7$ TeV, which is bigger than its Landau pole, $\mu\sim 4$--5 TeV, hence this version is ruled out.
+The collider bounds for 3-3-1 versions with $q=0,\pm1$ are appropriate to the FCNCs.